 Geraldine Lyons, a former employee with Duke Regional Hospital working in the Rehabilitation Department, died on February 25, 2017.
 Geraldine began working with Duke on March 05, 1970 retiring June 01, 2003.

 Thomas Wilson, joined the faculty at Duke University in Electrical Engineering, where for thirty five years he demanded much of his students, and much of himself in support of his students.
-Tom was a pioneering researcher in the field power electronics.
-With colleague Harry Owen, Tom taught, supervised, advised and graduated 38 Maters and PhD students.
-He was a Durhamite since 1959, passing peacefully in his home at 91 years young on February 25, 2017.
+Thomas was a pioneering researcher in the field power electronics.
+With colleague Harry Owen, Thomas taught, supervised, advised and graduated 38 Maters and PhD students.
+He was a Durhamite since 1959, passing peacefully in his home at ninety-one years young on February 25, 2017.
 Tom particularly enjoyed summer vacations on Mount Desert Island, Maine, surrounded with family.
 He served as hike leader for many years, bringing to that job his customary conscientiousness, and his endearing ‘goofiness’ which children and parent alike adored.
 Thomas began working with Duke on September 01, 1959.

 Margaret Bobbit, a former employee working with Duke University as an Environmental Services Support Member, died February 24, 2017.
 Margaret’s career began at Duke on March 09, 1965 retiring June 01, 1986.

 Susan Elizabeth Davis, an employee working in the Searle Center as a Housekeeper, died February 22, 2017.
 Susan will be missed by her mother, Carolyn Smith; sons, Timothy Davis, and Robert Parker; along with Susan’s brothers, Jeff Davis, Patrick Davis, and Wallace Davis; and sisters, Charletta Parker and Tara Smith; and two grandchildren Zya and Brielle.
 Susan began her career at Duke on March 14, 1988.